 Is Incline Bench Press Necessary/ Worth It?

-No, they aren’t necessary.
-However, it does provide you with a pressing variation that you can use to change up your routine.
+No, the Incline Bench is not necessary.
+However, the main benefit is that it provides you with a pressing variation that you can use to change up your routine.
 If you have been training for a while, you will notice that you can start to develop overuse injuries from doing the exact same exercises over and over.

 This tends to happen a lot with the traditional flat bench.
-I recommend rotating the the incline bench in as your main pressing movement every 12 weeks.
+I recommend rotating the Incline Bench as your main pressing movement every 12 weeks.

 Is Incline Bench Bad For Your Shoulders?

-Can Incline Bench Presses Increase Your Flat Bench?
+Can Incline Bench Presses Help Your Flat Bench?

 This is contingent on the fact that you actually train the incline bench sufficiently, and realize an appreciable increase in incline pressing strength.

 Should I do Incline Bench Press before flat?

 I’m not a big fan of doing two different barbell bench presses on the same day.
 I’d much rather you do them on separate days, or on separate training cycles.